PSPC-SPAC-buyandsell/von_anchor/docs/source/design/revocation-and-tails-files.rst

 Revocation Registries
 ****************************************************

-A revocation registry comprises metadata regarding a credential definition, in addition to specifying the revocation strategy (whether new credentials issue, non-revoked, by default or on demand), the revocation accumulator, and the associated tails file.
+A revocation registry comprises metadata regarding a credential definition, in addition to specifying the credential issue strategy (by default or on demand), the revocation accumulator, and the associated tails file.
 Issuer anchors write revocation registry definitions and states to the distributed ledger.
+The strategy of issue by default requires longer to create tails files, but obviates the need to write a revocation registry delta per credential issue to the ledger.
+Since VON Anchor allows for an external revocation registry builder posture, its design adopts issue by default as more efficient overall.

-In addition to delimiters and numeric identifier type markers (both invariant), each revocation registry has an identifier that comprises its issuer DID, its credential definition identifier, and a trailing tag specific to the revocation registry.
+In addition to delimiters and numeric identifier type markers (both invariant), each revocation registry identifier comprises its issuer DID, its credential definition identifier, and a trailing tag specific to the revocation registry.

-The convention for von_anchor revocation registry tags is to begin on tag (stringified) 0 and increment with each new revocation registry on any given credential definition.
+The convention for von_anchor revocation registry tags is to begin on tag (stringified) ``'0'`` and increment with each new revocation registry on any given credential definition.
 In this way, Tails operation can discover the current revocation registry for a new credential, and default to the next tag on creation of a new revocation registry.

 Tails Files
 ****************************************************